-Every member of a Scrum Team comes in with a set of preconceived notions about how to behave, rooted in their previous experience and their understanding of the present culture.
+Every member of a Scrum Team has preconceived notions about how to behave, rooted in their previous experience and their understanding of the present culture.
 Such notions generally go unspoken, either because people just assume that everyone else shares the same notions, or because they aren’t even aware that they have them.
 But different peoples’ norms of behavior can conflict, leading to misunderstandings and distrust.

 A Self-Organizing Team that is unable to get all issues out on the table will leave things unsaid.
 Questions will remain unanswered and the team will miss the opportunity to evaluate possible solutions.

 As a example, we can relate the experience of a team comprising people from several hierarchical levels.
 There were for example Professors that were part of the team.
 Because of the hierarchical relationship nobody felt safe enough to challenge the Professors when promises where broken, or even during team discussions.
 After a Norms of Conduct session, the team became a safe environment and they now knew how to engage in productive conflict.
 The team came up with the following Norms of Conduct:

 We see it as professionalism to hold each other accountable when we do not follow up on our promises.

 We believe that proactive informing the team of possible delays is our duty.

 We see asking for help as a sign of strength and professional behavior.